 You will find a variety of worship opportunities at St. Christopher.
-From the quiet, centering Rite I service; to the lively, multi-sensory Contemporary service; to the Rite II choral mass; there is something for everyone at St. Christopher.
+From the quiet, centering Rite I service in Old English (traditional) language; to the lively Contemporary Eucharist; to the Rite II Eucharist (Contemporary language with traditional hymns); there is something for everyone at St. Christopher.

 All Sunday services are rooted in the liturgy for The Holy Eucharist, and consist of two parts.